- Latin America

-The adventure starts on arrival in Greenland, from the airport it’s a short boat ride across the fjord to the riding base.
-Icelandic horses are used for sheep farming around the southern edges of Greenland and during the week the ride will explore these remote and barren mountains, crossing meltwater streams and green valleys to fjords dotted with icebergs.
+The adventure starts on arrival in Greenland; from the airport it’s a short boat ride across the fjord to the riding base.
+Icelandic horses are used for sheep farming around the southern edges of Greenland.
+During the week the ride will explore these remote and barren mountains; crossing meltwater streams and green valleys to fjords dotted with icebergs.

 Please note that this is a participatory trip and you are expected to help with the horses and chores during the ride.

 For this trail you should be confident at all paces on varied terrain and fit enough to spend long hours in the saddle (typically three to six hours a day).
 The pace is not fast and is dictated by the terrain, but there will be opportunities to tölt and canter.
 There may be times when you will need to lead the horses.
 As this ride is in a very remote area, you should also be confident on a horse in different situations and able to act independently if required.

 The Icelandic horses are small up to 13.2hh, but strong and fun to ride.

 You will be responsible for the care of your own horse (saddling, grooming etc) but the guides are on hand to help if needed.

 There is an upper age limit of 60 years on this ride.

 Accommodation is in shared rooms sleeping two or more guests and single/twin/double accommodation is not available.
 Ablutions are shared.

 Five nights are spent at Inneruulalik guesthouse, which has three bedrooms with made up beds and a communal dining/living/kitchen area.
 The guesthouse has a shared toilet and shower.